Playful teaching of the basics of purchasing, logistics, healthcare and much more!

 You can find out more about the “Leadership & Change Management” certificate course at the IOM here.

+Two women, 20 years age difference, one topic: leadership.
 How does good leadership work and do young managers have a harder time?

 Fiona Münchberg and Dr. Kerstin Stachel discuss the questions of the young professionals from the Sana network.